 Power readings are instantaneous

-For example, you’re riding an ascent and are early into a long climb.
+For example, you’re riding an ascent early into a long climb.
 If you were pushing too hard, too early using a heart rate monitor, it could be minutes before your heart rate caught up, and by then, it could be too late.

 More quality training time